 Here’s what the experts do:

-- Draining the tank: All contaminated fuel is removed safely.
+Draining the tank: All contaminated fuel is safely removed.

 How Much Damage Can Diesel Cause?

-Cost of Fixing Diesel in a Petrol Car in the UK
+Cost of Fixing Diesel in Petrol Car in the UK

-The faster you act, the lower the bill.
-Simple preventative measures save both time and money.
+The sooner you act, the less the bill will be!
+It’s easy and inexpensive to save time and money.

-How To Avoid Putting Diesel in a Petrol Car Again
+How To Avoid Putting Diesel in Petrol Car Again

-- Always check the fuel type before starting the pump
+- Always inquire about fuel type before pumping

-- Colour-coded fuel caps or stickers act as reminders
+- Colour coded fuel caps or stickers are used as reminders

 - Avoid distractions while filling up

-- Consider nozzle adaptors that only fit the correct fuel inlet
+- Think about nozzle adaptors that are used for the appropriate fuel inlet

 When To Call Wrong Fuel Recovery Services